§ 00 / ABOUT

 I'm a product designer working on AI experiences inside Windows at Microsoft.
 My job sits at a strange and exciting intersection: operating systems, agents, enterprise workflows, trust, orchestration.
 All the messy, high-stakes problems that show up when software stops being a tool and starts acting on your behalf.

 The more honest version is that I'm wired to solve problems.
 I don't really know how to turn it off.
 If something feels inefficient, structurally off, or just vaguely wrong, I will keep pulling on it until I understand it.
 Sometimes that means building prototypes late at night.
 Sometimes it means mapping systems no one asked me to map.
-Sometimes it means going ten layers deeper than necessary just to make sure the foundation is solid.

 I have a habit of obsessively researching the "right" solution to things most people would settle on in an afternoon.
 I like constraints.
 I like tradeoffs.
 I like figuring out what the real problem is underneath the surface problem.